Lillian Gordy Carter: Peace Corps volunteer

-In 1966, at the age of 68, Carter applied for the Peace Corps.
+In 1966, at the age of 68, Carter applied for the Peace Corps and was the oldest to ever apply at the time.
 After completing a psychiatric evaluation, she received three months of training and was sent to India where she worked at the Godrej Colony 30 mi from Mumbai.
 She worked there for 21 months; she aided patients with leprosy.
 Emory University established the Lillian Carter Center for International Nursing in honor of her work in India.
 The Atlanta Regional Office of the Peace Corps has named an award in her honor for volunteers over 50 who make the biggest contribution.

 Presidential mother

 When Jimmy Carter decided to run for president, his mother was one of the first people he told.
-He was initially regarded as a dark horse candidate for the Democratic Party nomination.
+He was initially regarded as a dark horse candidate for the Democratic Party nomination for President.

 Lillian Carter was well known as "Miss Lillian" and she published two books during his presidency: Miss Lillian and Friends and Away from Home: Letters to my Family, both published in 1977.
 The latter book was a collection of letters to her family sent when she was in India for the Peace Corps.
+In 1977, Andy Warhol created a portrait of her, and it has since been on display at the Carter Center in Atlanta, Georgia.

 "Miss Lillian" was a favorite of the press for her Southern charm and down-to-earth manner.
 For reporters and interrogators alike, she always had a warm, sassy response for every question.
 One biographer recalls a story about an encounter between Carter and a reporter from New York who flew to Plains to meet her during her son's 1976 campaign to become the U.S. president:

 In 1977, Lillian Carter appeared in a cameo as herself in the made-for-TV movie Lucy Calls the President starring Lucille Ball.

 When son Billy's beer business had its ribbon-cutting ceremony, a friend questioned Carter on whether or not she would attend.
-She remarked: "I attended Jimmy's inauguration didn't I?"
+She remarked: "I attended Jimmy's inauguration, didn't I?"

 Together with vice president Walter Mondale, Lillian Carter was head of the U.S. delegation to the funeral of Yugoslav president Josip Broz Tito.